SAP-samples/abap-platform-rap640/exercises/ex1/README.md

 ## Step 9: Test released wrapper with console application in tier 1

-<details>
-  <summary>🟦 Click to expand!</summary>

 You can test that the wrapper was correctly released for consumption in tier 1 by running the console application class `ZCL_BAPI_WRAP_TEST_###`.
 First, the errors in the class should have disappeared now that you released the wrapper, so you can save and activate the class.

+<details>
+  <summary>🔵 Click to expand</summary>

 Now you can run it: right click on the class and select **Run As** > **ABAP Application (Console)**.
 The class should now run without errors and the purchase requisition will be created and displayed in the console:

 ![Purchase requisition creation test](images/purchase_requisition_test.png)
 <img alt="Purchase requisition creation test" src="images/purchase_requisition_test.png" width="70%">